-The most famous quote in retail world is ‘Customer is King’.
-But when she has a line of retailers as suitors, it is only natural that it will require a lot more than vanilla marketing to win her over.
+One of the most ubiquitous quote in the retail world is ‘Customer is King’.
+But when the consumers have a long line of retailers as suitors, it is only natural that it will require a lot more than vanilla marketing to win them over.
 And just like everything in our lives, the loyalty program has to evolve to make more sense to today’s consumers.

-For most consumers, the world has become faster, with more choices, multiple channels competing for her attention as well as thousands of personal conversations brands have with her all the time.
-In this time, being able to break the clutter and create a connect at the right time is critical – and what better time to start that conversation than when the customer is in the store, on the mobile phone – the medium she carries all the time – and engage with her in real-time.
+For most consumers, the world has become faster, with more choices, multiple channels competing for their attention as well as thousands of personal conversations brands have with them.
+In this environment, being able to break the clutter and create a connect at the right time is critical – and what better time to start that conversation than when the customer is in the store, on the mobile phone – a medium they carry with them at all times – and engage with them in real-time.

 Instant Gratification is the Cornerstone of Real Time Engagement

 Perform a simple experiment: ask ten people around you if they remember the number of points they have in their favourite loyalty program.
 Our research shows that eight of the ten people will be unable to recall this.
-Most loyalty programs communicate with the customer when they have gone back home, and by then the interaction is not uppermost on their mind.
-The right time to talk to the customer is when she is in the store – when you get most attention from her.
+Most loyalty programs communicate with the customer when they have gone back home, and by then the interaction is not on the top of their minds.
+The right time to talk to the customer is when they are in the store – when you get most of their attention.

 If a customer buys a top and a retailer is able to suggest matching skirts, probably top it up with a small offer, the likelihood of that being picked up is the highest.
-For one, the retailer is able to cross-sell and monetize the current visit of the customer, and at the same time, the offer is better for the retailers margins since the discount offer has to be much lower than what is required to make the customer drive and come to the store.
+For one, the retailer is able to cross-sell and monetise the current visit of the customer, and at the same time, this discount offer is better for the retailer’s margins since it could be much lower than what is required to make the customer drive and come to the store.